krivenko/ezARPACK/README.md

 add_executable(myprog_mpi myprog_mpi.cpp)
 target_link_libraries(myprog_mpi ezarpack Eigen3::Eigen)

-# Detect and MPI-3.0 implementation.
+# Detect an MPI-3.0 implementation.
 find_package(MPI 3.0 REQUIRED)

 # Link the executable to the Parallel ARPACK library and to the MPI.